 Mandatory FINRA Arbitration Has Its Advantages

-While you may have no other option but stockbroker arbitration, it definitely
+While you may have no other option but securities arbitration, it definitely has its advantages:

 - The procedure is simplified, which can ultimately reduce the costs